Top Five Reasons to Embrace Float Nursing

 Postpartum/Mother Baby/Newborn Nursery HROB GYN, NICU (depending on experience and skill level

-NICU Typically do not float, potentially could to newborn nursery
+NICU Typically do not float, potentially could work in the newborn nursery

 PICU Can float to PCU/Stepdown when experienced